janahmedprg/Senior-Design-CapitalOne/README.md

 - `'merch_long'`: Longitude of the merchant location.
 - `'is_fraud'`: Binary indicator (0 or 1) representing whether the transaction is fraudulent (0 is not fraud, 1 is fraud).

-We decided to use a Random Forrest Classifier for our ML model since it is the most appropriate for this scenario.
+I decided to use a Random Forrest Classifier for my ML model since it is the most appropriate for this scenario.
 Each decision tree of the random forest is trained on some randomly selected sample.
 Once all the trees are created, the model predicts the class label of the input features by majority voting of all the decision trees.
-We varied the values of some parameters of the `sklearn.RandomForestClassifier`and found that to get the best model for our dataset we needed to increase the number of decision trees, introduce randomness when sampling from the dataset, and have the weights of both classes (0 and 1) to be balanced.
-We then varied the number of data the model trained on to get the most optimal model.
-In Figure 1 we can see the heat maps of the normalized confusion matrix and accuracy of each model when trained on different sizes of data.
-From here we can see that the most optimal model is when we train on 100000 rows.
+I varied the values of some parameters of the `sklearn.RandomForestClassifier`and found that to get the best model for my dataset I needed to increase the number of decision trees, introduce randomness when sampling from the dataset, and have the weights of both classes (0 and 1) to be balanced.
+I then varied the number of data the model trained on to get the most optimal model.
+In Figure 1 I can see the heat maps of the normalized confusion matrix and accuracy of each model when trained on different sizes of data.
+From here I can see that the most optimal model is when I train on 100000 rows.

 ![Figure 1](img/hmap_col.jpg)
 *Figure 1: Heat map of normalized confusion matrices.*

 ### Deployment
-We decided to utilize AWS services since we collaborated with Capital One, and they mostly use AWS for their applications.
+I decided to utilize AWS services since I collaborated with Capital One, and they mostly use AWS for their applications.
-We chose Amazon SageMaker for a few reasons such as
+I chose Amazon SageMaker for a few reasons such as
 - It is fully managed meaning the user doesn't have to worry about the operational aspects of running a machine learning platform.